"Mushroom" - a New Dilution or Silver Variant?

 The Gletness Connection

-The Gletness Stud was established on Shetland.
-Mainly chestnuts were bred & certainly some "mushroom" coloured foals were produced.
-Probably the best known stallion bred there was Gletness Rocket who has a number of "mushroom" descendents.
-Gletness Rockall was a threequarter brother who was exported to Sweden, where he has established lines of very dark liver chestnuts with near white mane & tails, and a few "mushroom" coloured ponies.
-My large "mushroom" stallion is Clibberswick Hammerite.
-He has been red & silver factor tested at the Swedish University at Uppsala, the result of which said that he is red but negative for silver.
+The Gletness Stud was established in Shetland.
+Mainly chestnuts were bred & certainly some mushroom coloured foals were produced.
+Probably the best known stallion bred there was Gletness Rocket who has a number of mushroom descendants.
+Gletness Rockall was a three-quarter brother who was exported to Sweden, where he has established lines of very dark liver chestnuts with near white mane & tails, and a few mushroom coloured ponies.

 Clibberswick Hammerite

-"mushroom".
+mushroom.
 Foal reg. dark chestnut.

 Cawa of Berry red & white Ward of Houlland chestnut & white Sprite of Berry white roan.
 Foal reg. piebald